surlykke/Go-Generics-with-constraints/README.md

 ### Methods

 Let's say we want to ensure a type has the a method `Log()`.

-We could then define a constraint like this:
+We could define this constraint:

 ```Go
 constraint Loggable {